 Throughout this paper, we use the optimal tomographic DV for our analysis, as it enables an almost lossless compression of information when combining multiple scales.
-Nevertheless, for the upcoming DR1 analysis, we recommend using the merged bins for 1-point statistics and the 2-point-like setup for topological estimators.
+Nevertheless, for the upcoming DR1 analysis, we recommend using the merged bins for one-point statistics and the two-point-like setup for topological estimators.
 As well-defined sets of tomographic bins, they can be selected a priori, thus avoiding a case-by-case optimal selection, which would be unfeasible within the MCMC framework.
 Moreover, they constitute the subset of redshift slices that most closely approximate the optimal DV, independently of the smoothing scale, and allow for a $50\%$ reduction (or even greater when considering a larger number of tomographic slices) in the number of mass maps to be computed relative to the full tomographic configuration.
-When combining multiple scales, an appropriate compression technique should be applied to prevent issues in the computation of the data covariance matrix, which may arise due to the limited number of available simulations. \inlinecomment{\SP{A compression technique is not needed to combine in the tomographic strategy ?}\filippo{The DV length, when using the merged bins or the 2-point-like setup, is still tractable with the expected number of realizations that we will have in DR1 for the covariance.
-When combining multiple scales, however, the DVs become too lengthy and compression techniques are likely needed.}} It is important to emphasize that we also tested the configuration with 6 equi-populated bins, finding consistent results across both realistic tomographic setups expected for DR1.
+When combining multiple scales, an appropriate compression technique should be applied to prevent issues in the computation of the data covariance matrix, which may arise due to the limited number of available simulations.
+It is important to emphasize that we also tested the configuration with six equi-populated bins, finding consistent results across both realistic tomographic setups expected for DR1.
 However, these results are specific to the framework of our analysis, which includes only shape noise and neglects other sources of systematic error.
 Therefore, further validation within a fully realistic setup will be necessary for the DR1 analysis.